alisonjing/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 Answer each question in 3 to 5 sentences.
 Be specific and honest about what actually happened while you worked.
 This is about your process, not trying to sound perfect.

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?
 - List at least two concrete bugs you noticed at the start
   (for example: "the hints were backwards").

+My answer: From the first glance after starting running the app using streamlit service on local host, I noticed the guessing game is not working properly.
+For instance, when I enter 99 it tells me to go higher when I enter 100 which is the maximum guessing number, the hint messages still says "go higher!" while the secret number is 20, so this is incorrect.

+In more details of the bugs present in app.py code, there are several I have observed:
+1) In the get_range_for_difficulty function, line 8, if difficulty == "Hard":
+    return 1, 50  # BUG: Hard should be harder (larger range), not 1–50
+"Hard" returns 1–50, which is easier than Normal's 1–100.
+Should likely be 1–200 or similar.

+2) The New Game button is not responding and the game is not reset/refreshed, I have to manually refresh the webpage to reset the game.

+3) Check_guess Hints are backwards: I expected to see the correct hints if guess > secret: return "Too High", "ð Go HIGHER!"   # BUG: should say "Go LOWER!"
+else:
+    return "Too Low", "ð Go LOWER!"     # BUG: should say "Go HIGHER!"
+When the guess is too high, the message tells the player to go higher, which is the opposite of correct.

 ---